python/cpython/Doc/howto/clinic.rst

     foo: Py_ssize_t = max_widgets

-If the symbol isn't found in the current module, it fails over to looking in :py:attr:`sys.modules`.
-That's how it can find :py:attr:`sys.maxsize` for example.
+If the symbol isn't found in the current module, it fails over to looking in :py:data:`sys.modules`.
+That's how it can find :py:data:`sys.maxsize` for example.
 (Since you don't know in advance what modules the user will load into their interpreter, it's best to restrict yourself to modules that are preloaded by Python itself.)

 Evaluating default values only at runtime means Argument Clinic can't compute